 NOTE 117: This requirement addresses the use case 6.29.

-The oneM2M System shall enable mechanisms to expose policiesabout the current and future resource needs of M2M nodes for resource allocation and management purposes at the system level.
+The oneM2M System shall enable mechanisms to expose policies about the current and future resource needs of M2M nodes for resource allocation and management purposes at the system level.

 NOTE 118: This requirement addresses the use case 6.29.

-The oneM2M System shall support the management and configuration of authorization level setting for divice remote control, based on the device functionality.
+The oneM2M System shall support the management and configuration of authorization level setting for device remote control, based on the device functionality.

 NOTE 119: This requirement addresses the use case 6.30.